espocrm/documentation/user-guide/mass-email.md

 1. Check if _Sent Test_ works.
 If does't work then check if system SMTP settings are correct.
 2. Check if you have setup cron for your system.
-3. Check if you have `Check Group Email Accounts` Scheduled Job and it is `Active`.
+3. Check if you have `Send Mass Emails` Scheduled Job and it's `Active` (Administration > Scheduled Jobs > Send Mass Emails).
 Check if there is something in Log.

 #### What if Tracking URLs has wrong url that does not lead to your crm.